 COPD stands for chronic obstructive pulmonary disease.
 It means that lung damage is stopping your lungs working as well as they used to.
 There is no cure but there are treatments that can help stop it getting worse.

-You can use our information to talk to your doctor and decide which treatments are right for you.
+We've looked at the best and most up-to-date research to produce this information.
+You can use it to talk to your doctor and decide which treatments are right for you.

 What is COPD?

 If you have COPD, the airways in your lungs have been damaged over many years.
 This damage is usually caused by smoking.
 But other things can cause COPD, including breathing in other poisonous chemicals (possibly through long exposure to severe air pollution), and some inherited genetic conditions.

 There are two main types of lung damage that cause COPD.
 One is bronchitis, where your airways become narrow and inflamed, making it harder to breathe.
 Your lungs may also make too much mucus, which causes coughing.

 The bronchitis caused by COPD lasts for a long time.
 It's not the same as having bronchitis that's caused by an infection.

 The other type of damage is emphysema.
 This causes parts of your lungs to become less elastic (stretchy) so that they don't squeeze air out properly.
 When you breathe out, some old air gets trapped in your lungs.
 So you don't get the full amount of fresh air when you breathe in.

 Having COPD can mean you have either bronchitis or emphysema, or both at the same time.

 What are the symptoms?

 The main symptoms of COPD are coughing and shortness of breath.
 Your cough may last a long time.
 And you may get short of breath doing everyday things, like going for a walk or doing housework.